splorp/wordpress-comment-blacklist/readme.md

 According to the WordPress [Discussion Settings Screen](http://codex.wordpress.org/Settings_Discussion_Screen) documentation, a comment will be marked spam if any of the [Comment Blacklist](http://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist) keywords are found in the comment content, name, URL, email, or IP address fields.
 Surprisingly, WordPress also applies the blacklist against the [user agent](http://en.wikipedia.org/wiki/User_agent) string.

-For example, in an earlier version of the blacklist the keywords `/4.` and `/5.` had been included to flag URLs with sequentially numbered pages with various file extensions.
+For example, an earlier version of the blacklist contained the keywords `/4.` and `/5.` to flag URLs with sequentially numbered pages with various file extensions.
 Unfortunately, these two benign-looking keywords also flagged comments containing common user agent strings, such as `Mozilla/4.0` and `Chrome/5.0`.
 In other words, nearly every single comment was flagged as spam, regardless of its content or whether the commenter had been previously approved.

 **IPv6 Localhost**